MerlinHeidemanns/absentee_ballot_rejection_rates/README.md

 ## Updates

 * *Monday, September 28th, 2020:* I took the number of absentee ballots requested so far from the NYT website and am using them instead of assuming a 70% absentee request rate across all states.
-* *Sunday, September 27th, 2020*: I went through the EAVS data and where possible fixed the data for ballots transmitted, submitted, counted, and rejected.
-There are still counties that are getting dropped due to missing or clearly false data but their number is in the high single/very low double digits.

 ## North Carolina